5 Re-Engagement Tactics to Warm Cold Leads

 - According to Ilya Semin, co-founder and CEO of sales prospecting tool Datanyze, trying to understand both your prospect’s current situation and his or her future needs is crucial.
 Not being able to do so would just make your helpful message fail to resonate.

 - A good tip is to let them know you’ve done your homework by being up-to-date with recent news coverage about the company and following their social media channels.
-You can also participate in webinars and read company reports.
+Think of creative ways to re-engage these prospects such as participating in their webinars and reading company reports.

 - By doing these activities, you can get an idea of how your message will appear in your cold lead’s inbox.
 Keep in mind that understanding your potential customer’s needs is only half the work.
 What’s going to help you fill that other half is the ability to communicate clearly that you have accurate informational content about his or her needs.